Hon Hai says to focus on content creation to drive value

 "Taiwan is our first step (for 4G business ).
 We will work with global operators in the future, and this will also help our design in the next generation smartphone."

-Hon Hai, better known by its trading name Foxconn, announced its partnership with Mozilla in June to launch devices run on the U.S. company's Firefox operating system, as it looks to reduce its reliance on making products for Apple Inc.
+Hon Hai, better known by its trading name Foxconn, announced its partnership with Mozilla in June to launch devices run on the U.S. company's Firefox operating system, as it looks to reduce its reliance on making products for Apple Inc (AAPL.O).

 Gou said future content will focus on graphic and video, and the company is planning to launch a gaming app and surveillance service through the cloud.
 It will hire around 3,000 people.